vperron/satan/README.md

 Note that the device may send:
 * `MSGACCEPTED` in a first round, to notify the server that the message had an acceptable format
-* `MSGPENDING` is used to signal that the message was the source of a time-consuming operation that may finish later on.
+* `MSGTASK` is issued when a task has been created to notify the server of that task's ID.
 * `MSGCMDOUTPUT` to notify the server of additional output the command may generate
 * `MSGCOMPLETED` as soon as the operation is finished; however `COMPLETED` does not make much sense for a firmware upgrade.

 ## Compile

+### Dependencies

+satan depends on czmq (and an underlying ZeroMQ v3.x) and uci packages to build.
+You can use the collection of [zeromq OpenWRT Makefiles](https://github.com/vperron/openwrt-zmq-packages) to build zeromq v3 and czmq on your image.

 ### As an OpenWRT package: